 (iv) an indigenous species currently listed on the Checklist but observed in the past when it was not considered a valid full species may be counted;

-(v) an individual of an introduced species may be counted only when part of, or straying from, a population that meets the ABA Checklist Committee’s definition of being established;
+(v) an individual of an introduced species may be counted only when part of, or straying from, a population that meets the first seven criteria of the ABA Checklist Committee’s Criteria for Determining Establishment of Exotics;

 (vi) an individual of a reintroduced indigenous species may be counted if it is part of a population that has successfully hatched young in the wild or when it is not possible to reasonably separate the reintroduced individual from a wild-born individual;